Financial Help for Car Repossession: 5 Ways to Keep Your Vehicle

 Common Reasons for Car Repossession

-- Lapsed insurance: Some lenders require continuous insurance coverage.
-Letting it lapse is like leaving your car unlocked in a sketchy neighborhood.
+- Lapsed insurance: Some lenders require continuous insurance coverage; a lapse in coverage may lead to repossession.

 Financial Assistance Options for Car Repossession